 Classic Hunter DPS Guide

 Welcome to our Hunter DPS guide for WoW Classic, tailored for PvE content.
 Here, you will learn how all you need to know to play the Hunter class as DPS.
-We will go over your spells and your talents, explaining what to take and how to use them.
-We also delve into aspects such as stats, enchants, and gear.
+Click the links below to navigate the guide or read this page for a short introduction.

 Hunters are master marksmen and, with the help of a fierce animal companion, can deal damage from range without ever letting their target get close.
 With special tracking abilities, traps, and a wide range of utility spells, Hunters are a great choice for anyone looking for a strong solo class with lots of ranged damage and versatility.